HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

   * These transformed coordinates are then forwarded to the motion planner, for vacuuming or spraying.

 **Role of Vision Pipeline**
-The vision pipeline allows for automatic leaf detetction, removing the need for manual inspection.
+The vision pipeline allows for automatic leaf detection, removing the need for manual inspection.
 It classifies leaf health directly from visual cues.
 It computes 3D leaf positions using depth data and ensures that the robot's behaviour is directly driven by visual data.
-It enables the system to adapt to different lead locations each run, supporting closed-loop operation during detection.
+It enables the system to adapt to different leaf locations each run, supporting closed-loop operation during detection.

 ## Custom End-Effector
 ### Photos/renders
 <img src="assest/wholedraft1.png" width="500">
 <img src="assest/image.png" width="400">

-### STLFiles
+### STL Files
 |Component        |STL File                                                                   |
 |-----------------|---------------------------------------------------------------------------|
 |Whole Assembly   |[Whole Assembly STL](https://github.com/HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/blob/main/assest/CustomEndEffector/STL%20Files/FullAssembly.stl)       |